dru1208/finstagram-deployment-guide/README.md

 # Deployment

-1. In the root of your repository, create the two following files:
+1. In the [root](https://github.com/dru1208/finstagram-deployment-guide/blob/master/root.md) (What is the root?) of your repository, create the two following files:

 ```
 .gitpod.Dockerfile